syncfusion-content/wpf-docs/wpf/Classic/GridData/MVVM-Enhancements.md

 This section explains how to add GridDataControlRecordsSelectionChangedCommandWithEventArgs command to the GridData control.
 The actual event arguments are passed to the Command method as parameters.

-The following code example illustrates how to define the GridDataControlRecordsSelectionChangeddCommandWithEventArgs command in XAML.
+The following code example illustrates how to define the GridDataControlRecordsSelectionChangedCommandWithEventArgs command in XAML.

 {% highlight xaml %}